Decentralised-Monsters/demons-scilla/auction/README.md

  * CodePriceLessThanRequired - If user sets a price that is less than `min_auction_price`.
  * CodePauseNotPause - If the check paused or unpaused fails.
  * CodeInputOutOfRange - If the input increment or price is out of range.
+ * CodeWithdrawNoBid - If users invoke `Withdraw` on an auction without any bids.

 ```Ocaml
 contract AuctionFactoryLib